sundayopila360-debug/weather-api-documentation/getting-started.md

-# Getting Started
+Getting Started

-This guide explains how to begin using the Weather API.
+This guide explains how to make your first request to the Weather API.

-## Prerequisites
+Prerequisites

-Before using the API, ensure that you have:
+Before using the API, make sure you have:

 - An API key
-- Internet access
+- An internet connection
-- A tool for making HTTP requests
+- A tool for sending HTTP requests

-## Base URL
+Base URL

+All API requests are sent to:

 https://api.example.com/v1

+Make Your First Request

+To retrieve weather information for a city, send a "GET" request to the "/weather" endpoint.

-## Example Request
+Example Request

-GET /weather?city=Abuja
+GET /weather?city=Abuja&api_key=YOUR_API_KEY

+Replace "YOUR_API_KEY" with your actual API key.

-## Example Response
+Example Response

+A successful request returns weather information in JSON format:

 {
   "city": "Abuja",